barbaradalmaso/JHU-Genomic-Data-Science/Command Line Tools for Genomic Data Science/Quiz 1.md

 * Re-direct the standard input or standard output of a command

 ## Question 5
-If typing ‘pwd’ produces “/home/userA/Coursera/L1/”, which of the following commands will list the file content of the current directory?
+If typing ```‘pwd’``` produces ```“/home/userA/Coursera/L1/”```, which of the following commands will list the file content of the current directory?
 * listdir .
 * ls /home/userA/Coursera/L1
 * mkdir L1
 * more *.txt

 ## Question 6
-Suppose your current working directory is “/home/Coursera/L1/”, and “peach”, “apple” and “pear” are subdirectories, each containing a single file named “genome”.
+Suppose your current working directory is ```“/home/Coursera/L1/”```, and “peach”, “apple” and “pear” are subdirectories, each containing a single file named “genome”.
 What would be the current directory, as reported by running the ‘pwd’ command, after each of the four commands in the sequence below:
 ```
       cd apple
       rm *